-Benthic macroinvertebrates occurred in 68.8% of spring stomach samples with Hexagenia spp. being most common (40.9%).
-Fish were present in 26.9% of white perch stomachs with emerald shiners occurring most frequently during spring. autumnStomachs were collected from 158 age-2-and-older white perch that ranged from 150-270 mm during autumn sampling with 104 (65.8%) containing prey items.
-Fish were the most commonly occurring prey type in autumn (63.5), which was mostly comprised of runidentified fish remains and emerald shiners (Table 3.1).
-Both zooplanktonoccurrence decreases, fish occurrence decreased from spring to autumn (Table 3.1).

-Bythotrephes sp. was detected at low occurrence in spring (3.5%) and increased in autumn (13.5%) .
+Benthic macroinvertebrates occurred in 53.6% of spring stomach samples with Hexagenia spp. being most common (24.2%).
+Fish were present in 2.0% of white perch stomachs with unidentified fish remains occurring most frequently during spring.
+During autumn sampling, 78 age-2-and-older white perch were collected from fish ranging from 170-310 mm in length with 52 (66.7%) containing prey items.
+Benthic macroinvertebrates were the most commonly occurring prey type in autumn (35.7%), which was mostly comprised of Chironomidae and Hexagenia spp.
+(Table 3.1).
+A decline in occurrence for zooplankton (34.5%) and an increase for fish prey (29.8%) was observed in autumn white perch diets relative to the spring.
+Bythotrephes sp. was detected at low occurrence in spring (5.2%) and increased in autumn (22.6%) (Table 3.1).

-Frequency of occurrence of zooplankton and benthic macroinvertebrates was lower for both white perch and yellow perch in 2013 than in 2012 during both seasons (Figure 3.3).
+Frequency of occurrence of zooplankton and benthic macroinvertebrates was higher for both white perch and yellow perch in 2014 than in 2013 during both seasons (Figure 3.3).
 Zooplankton occurrence has shown a declining trend over the past few years across both species in both seasons.
-Occurrence of zooplankton was up slightly in spring 2013 compared to 2012, but was still only found in 6.5% of diets.
-Occurrence of fish in yellow perch spring diets remained low (7.8%) and increased in the autumn (39.5% of diets).
-Historically, zooplankton was found in at least half of white perch sampled in spring (maximum 100% in 2005), but they were only found in 14% of spring diets in 2013.
-Benthic macroinvertebrates were found about half as often as in 20132 across both seasons and species (Figure 3.3).
-Occurrence of fish prey in diets has not shown unfamiliar change over recent years increased (Figure 3.2).
+Occurrence of zooplankton was up in spring and autumn 2014 compared to 2013.
+Occurrence of fish in yellow perch spring diets remained low (7.8%) and increased in the autumn (33.3% of diets).
+Historically, zooplankton was found in at least half of white perch sampled in spring (maximum 100% in 2005), but they were only found in 37% of spring diets in 2014.
+Benthic macroinvertebrates were found about twice as often as in 2013 across both seasons and species (Figure 3.3).
+Occurrence of fish prey in diets has not shown unfamiliar change over recent years (Figure 3.3).

 Percent composition by weight

-Benthic invertebrates contributed most to age-2-and-older yellow perch diets in spring (74.6%), followed by fish prey (14.2%) and zooplankton (10.0%, Figure 3.4).
-Dreissena spp. and Hexagenia spp. were the predominant macroinvertebrate contributors by weight in the spring (Figure 3.5).
-Leptodora kindtii & Chydorus spp. were the dominant zooplankton taxa, while emerald shiners were the most prominent identifiable fish prey in spring yellow perch diets (Figure 3.4).
-In autumn, fish prey showed a sharp increase relative to spring in contributing the most to diet weights in autumn (62.9%), followed by benthic macroinvertebrates (34.3%) (Figure 3.4).
-The major fish prey taxa contributors in autumn were unidentified fish, round goby, and emerald shiner (21.7%, 19.5%, and 9.7%, respectively).
-Gastropoda and Dreissena spp. accounted for almost 60% of total benthic macroinvertebrates observed in diets.
-Zooplankton contributed very little (2.7%) to autumn yellow perch diets.
-Furthermore, neither Bythotrephes sp. contributed only 2.5% to yellow perch total diet weight in spring (Figure 3.4).
+Benthic macroinvertebrates contributed most to age-2-and-older yellow perch diets in spring (81.1%), followed by zooplankton (13.7%) and fish prey (5.2%, Figure 3.4).
+Dreissena spp., Hexagenia spp. and Chironomidae were the predominant benthic macroinvertebrate contributors by weight in the spring (Figure 3.5).
+Daphnia retrocurva and Daphnia spp. were the dominant zooplankton taxa, while emerald shiners were the most prominent identifiable fish prey in spring yellow perch diets (Figure 3.5).
+In autumn, benthic macroinvertebrate taxa continued to show the highest contribution to diet weights in autumn (50.9%), followed by zooplankton (26.8%) and fish prey (22.3%) (Figure 3.4).
+The major benthic macroinvertebrate taxa contributors in autumn were Hexagenia spp. and Gastropoda (27.4%, and 15.1%, respectively).
+Bythotrephes sp. accounted for almost 100% of total zooplankton observed in diets.
+Fish prey significantly contributed (22.3%) to autumn yellow perch diets.
+The major fish prey taxa contributors in autumn was unidentified fish remains (16.2%) (Figure 3.5).

-Spring white perch diets were predominantly composed of benthic macroinvertebrates (60%), followed by zooplankton (21.6%) and fish (18.6%).
-(Figure 3.3).
-Hexagenia spp. were the dominant benthic macroinvertebrate taxa contributing 41% to diet weight on average in spring (Figure 3.4).
-Leptodora kindtii and emerald shiner were the dominant contributors for their prey groups, and White perch showed a shift towards increased piscivory in the autumn, while zooplankton (14.3%) and benthic macroinvertebrates (21.4%) made minor contributions to their diet weights .
-(Figure 3.4) Unidentified fish and emerald shiners were the major fish prey taxa (47.8%, 13.8%) during autumn. chironomids were the predominant benthic macroinvertebrate taxa and Bythotrephes sp. was the predominant zooplankton taxa during autumn (Figure 3.4).
+Spring white perch diets were predominantly composed of benthic macroinvertebrates (64.0%), followed by zooplankton (34.0%) and fish (2.0%).
+(Figure 3.4).
+Hexagenia spp. was the dominant benthic macroinvertebrate taxa contributing 48.6% to diet weight on average in spring (Figure 3.4).
+Daphnia spp. and emerald shiner were the dominant contributors for their prey groups, and White perch showed a shift towards increased piscivory in the autumn, while zooplankton (33.8%) and benthic macroinvertebrates (26.7%) made lower contributions to their diet weights (Figure 3.4).
+Emerald shiner and unidentified fish remains were the major fish prey taxa (19.2% and 17.0%) during autumn.
+Hexagenia spp. was the predominant benthic macroinvertebrate taxa and Bythotrephes sp. was the predominant zooplankton taxa during autumn (Figure 3.5).